-Let’s face it, computer problems happen all the time.
-Good business owners have a backup plan.
+Let’s face it, good business owners have a backup plan.
 Today, I’m sharing four ways to back up your Silhouette or Cricut files.

 - Buy an external drive.
 A lot of people store all of their cut files on an external hard drive.
 Personally, I don’t like this idea because external drives can fail just as a computer does.